safwanzulfazli/bookstore-react-redux-app/README.md

 - Regular user can update the current page being read for each book in his collection
 - Regular user can remove a book from his collection

+To Do Features:

+- User can view all books according to category

 ## API Connection

 The React application utilizes Google Books API in order for admin users to add books to the libarary.